-- 1. Identify, assess, formulate, interpret, analyse and solve engineering problems creatively and innovatively by applying knowledge of mathematics, basic science and engineering sciences from first principles. - 2.
+- 1. Identify, assess, formulate, interpret, analyse and solve engineering problems creatively and innovatively by applying knowledge of Mathematics, Basic Science and Engineering Sciences from first principles. - 2.
 Plan and manage small engineering projects, demonstrating fundamental knowledge, understanding and insight into the principles, methodologies and concepts that constitute socially responsible (to local and other communities) engineering practice. - 3.
-Work effectively, individually and with others, as a member of a team, group, organisation, community or in multi-disciplinary environments. - 4.
+Work effectively, individually or with others, as a member of a team, group, organisation, community or in multi-disciplinary environments. - 4.
 Organise and manage him/herself and his/her activities responsibly, effectively, professionally and ethically, accept responsibility within his/her limits of competence, and exercise judgment based on knowledge and expertise. - 5.
-Plan and conduct limited investigations, research and experiments by applying appropriate theories and methodologies, and perform appropriate data analysis and interpretation. - 6.
+Plan and conduct limited investigations, research and experiments commensurate with the level of competence by applying appropriate theories and methodologies, and perform data analysis and interpretation. - 6.
 Communicate effectively, both orally and in writing, with engineering audiences and the community at large, using appropriate structure, style and graphical support. - 7.
-Use and assess appropriate research methods, skills, tools and information technology effectively and critically in engineering practice, and show an understanding and a willingness to accept responsibility for the impact of engineering activities on society and the environment. - 8.
-Perform procedural and non-procedural design and synthesis of components, systems, works, products or processes as a set of related systems and assess their social, legal, health, safety and environmental impact and benefits. - 9.
+Use and assess appropriate engineering methods, skills, tools and information technology effectively and critically in engineering practice, and show an understanding and a willingness to accept responsibility for the impact of engineering activities on society and the environment. - 8.
+Perform procedural and non-procedural design and synthesis of components, systems, works, products or processes as a set of related systems and assess, where applicable, their social, legal, health, safety and environmental impact and benefits. - 9.
 Employ various learning strategies and skills to master module outcomes required in fundamental mathematics, engineering sciences, engineering design research and aspects of management, thereby preparing him/herself to engage in lifelong learning, to keep abreast of knowledge and skills required in the engineering field. - 10.
 Participate as a responsible citizen in the life of local, national and global communities by acting professionally and ethically. - 11.
-Demonstrate, where applicable, cultural and aesthetic sensitivity across a range of social context in the execution of engineering activities. - 12.
+Demonstrate cultural and aesthetic sensitivity across a range of social contexts in the execution of engineering activities. - 12.
 Explore education and career opportunities. - 13.
-Organise and develop entrepreneurial opportunities through engineering problemsolving, design, technical research and managerial skills.
+Organise and develop entrepreneurial opportunities through engineering problem-solving, design, technical research and managerial skills.